 Collecting and sharing data between devices to make decisions without human interaction is what the IoT is all about.
 It’s how online articles are suggested as possibly interesting to you and it’s how smart appliances save you money behind the scenes.
 And when it comes to transportation, the IoT is what will help the self-driving cars of the future communicate to each other and keep you safe

 Safety is often one of the first things that comes to mind for many when discussing the impact of the IoT on transportation.
-With the ability to communicate in real time using data from various sources, self-driving vehicles could drastically improve the safety of passengers and pedestrians.
+With the ability to communicate in real-time using data from various sources, self-driving vehicles increase the security of not only the people in the vehicle but also pedestrians.

-The United States Department of Transportation (USDOT) is working with car manufacturers on mandatory vehicle IoT technology that could reduce the occurrence of crashes by 80 percent.
+The United States Department of Transportation (USDOT) has the goal of using IoT to reduce car accidents by 80%.
+They are partnering with car manufacturers on making obligatory technology to make roads safer.
 According to an article posted by the USDOT, “Drivers would receive notifications and alerts of dangerous situations, such as someone about to run a red light as they’re nearing an intersection or an oncoming car, out of sight beyond a curve, swerving into their lane to avoid an object on the road.”

 In a fully connected transportation world, you may receive constant real-time data about traffic conditions, road closures, and public transportation travel schedules in order to help you get from one point to another in the most efficient, effective manner.
 IoT technology in vehicles could help reduce the number of hours commuters spend sitting in traffic.
 In the United States, that number is estimated at 42 hours per year, sometimes reaching as high as 80 hours.

-When cars become truly autonomous, not requiring a human driver at all, the IoT will help with tracking a vehicle’s health, with real-time inspections to ensure that it’s operating at its full potential.
+When cars become truly autonomous, not requiring a human driver at all, the IoT will help with tracking a vehicle’s health, with real-time inspections to ensure that it’s fully functioning.
 And if there are issues with the car, the technology will notify the owner or a mechanic, as well as other vehicles on the road.

 Logistics and Geo-Fencing

 Geo-fencing is an IoT tool that creates virtual fences or perimeters around a certain point of interest.
-It could help logistics managers see when a package or large shipment may have deviated from the prescribed path.
+It could inform logistics managers of any deviations while packages or large shipments are in transit to their location.

-Using geo-fencing, the regional manager of a supplier could manage massive supply chains from one device.
-In an IoT system with a driverless fleet, it may only require a few people to monitor thousands of shipments.
+Using geo-fencing, the regional manager of a supplier could manage massive supply chains of driverless fleets from one device.
+An IoT system allowing a handful of employees to track each shipment.

-Geo-fencing could also help manage crowds in cities, helping to prevent overcrowding that could cause slowdowns.
-Vehicles may be redirected to other regions of a city to avoid pedestrians, quiet areas, and school zones.
+Geo-fencing can possibly help prevent overcrowding that could cause slowdowns.
+Vehicles would be alerted of the oncoming traffic and reroute to other paths to avoid pedestrians, quiet areas, and school zones.

 Help Your Organization Stay Profitable, Competitive and Successful